Need HR support for your global team? Get fractional, on-demand help from senior HR experts for any country without the full-time cost.

 However, the above-mentioned information can be recorded and stored if the processing is necessary for carrying out obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law in so far as it’s authorized by Union or Member State law or a collective agreement pursuant to Member State law providing for appropriate safeguards for the data subject’s fundamental rights and interests.

 Infringement of GDPR provisions may be subject to administrative fines.
-In addition, the Finnish criminal code contains provisions on criminal punishment.
+In addition, the Finnish criminal code contains provisions for criminal punishment.

 The pay plus 50% for the first two hours worked and plus 100% for each subsequent hour should be paid for daily overtime.
 The pay plus 50% shall be paid for weekly overtime.